-- Make placement decisions and ensure that the individual instructional needs of the exceptional student are reflected in the student's IEP - Review placement decisions annually at the IEP review meeting - Ensure accurate placement occurs for the student based on that student's IEP and Free and Appropriate Public Education guidelines
+- Make placement decisions and ensure that the individual instructional needs of the exceptional student are reflected in the student's IEP - Review placement decisions annually at the IEP review meeting - Ensure accurate placement occurs for the student based on that student's IEP and Free and Appropriate Public Education guidelines provided through contracts with an appropriate agency if necessary or a school staff member will be employed having the appropriate certificate in that exceptionality.

-The Academy will review and evaluate cumulative folders of all students coming from another state to determine their eligibility status for exceptional student educational services.
-Services will be provided through contracts with an appropriate agency if necessary or a school staff member will be employed having the appropriate certificate in that exceptionality.
+The School will review and evaluate cumulative folders of all students coming from another state to determine their eligibility status for exceptional student educational services.
+Services will be